 As per Regulation 43A of the Listing Regulations, top 500 listed companies are required to formulate a dividend distribution policy.
-Accordingly, the Company has adopted the dividend distribution policy which sets out the parameters and circumstances to be considered by the Board in determining the distribution of dividend to its shareholders and / or retaining profits earned by the Company.
-The Policy is enclosed as Annexure J to the Boards Report and is also available on the Companys website at http:// www.airtel.in/wps/wcm/connect/61c3e71e-2df0-4fe6- 8c46-a99cba57266a/Airtel-Dividend+Distribution+Policy. pdf?MOD=AJPFRFS&Cont.ent.Cache=NONF.
+Accordingly, the Company had adopted the dividend distribution Policy which sets out the parameters and circumstances to be considered by the Board in determining the distribution of dividend to its shareholders and / or retaining profits earned by the Company.
+The Policy is enclosed as Annexure A to the Boards Report and is also available on the Companys website at https://s3-ap-southeast-1.amazonaws. com/bsy/iportal/images/Airtel-Dividend Distribution Policy 35406A496EEC3AB50D0C777F006C6D41.pdf

 Transfer of amount to Investor Education and Protection Fund

-During the financial year 2016-17, the Company has transferred the unpaid/unclaimed dividend amounting to 6.08 Mn to the Investor Education and Protection Fund (IEPF) Account established by the Central Government.
-The Company has also uploaded the details of unpaid and unclaimed amounts lying with the Company as on August 19, 2016 (date of last Annual General Meeting) on the Companys website www.airtel.com.
+During the FY 2018-19, the Company has transferred the unpaid / unclaimed dividend pertaining to FY 2010-11 amounting to Rs.
+6.4 Mn. to the Investors Education and Protection Fund (IEPF) Account established by the Central Government.
+The Company has also uploaded the details of unpaid and unclaimed dividend amounts lying with the Company as on August 8, 2018 (date of last Annual General Meeting) on the Companys website www.airtel.com.

-According to the Investor Education and Protection Fund Authority (Accounting, Audit, Transfer and Refund) Rules, 2016 (IEPF Rules), as amended, the shares in respect of which dividend has not been paid or claimed by the shareholders for seven consecutive years or more shall also be credited to the demat account created by the IEPF Authority.
-The corresponding shares will be transferred as per the requirements of the IEPF Rules, details of which are provided on the Companys website www.airtel.com.
+Pursuant to the provisions of Investor Education and Protection Fund Authority (Accounting, Audit, Transfer and Refund) Rules, 2016, as amended, the shares on which dividend remains unpaid / unclaimed for seven consecutive years or more shall be transferred to the Investors Education and Protection Fund (IEPF) after giving due notices to the concerned shareholders.
+Accordingly, the Company has transferred 54,607 equity shares to the IEPF during the FY 2018-19.
+The details of equity shares transferred are also available on the Companys website www.airtel.com.

 Capital Market Ratings